 Manga Bookshelf is a multi-blog network featuring discussion, news, and reviews of English-translated Japanese comics.
 In addition, our growing body of contributing writers provides coverage of topics such as anime adaptations, gaming, films, live-action dramas, online fandom, Korean manhwa, Chinese manhua and more.
-Beyond the main site, Manga Bookshelf’s network currently includes Brigid Alverson’s MangaBlog, Michelle Smith’s Soliloquy in Blue, Sean Gaffney’s A Case Suitable for Treatment, and Anna Neatrour’s Manga Report.
+Beyond the main site, Manga Bookshelf’s network currently includes Brigid Alverson’s MangaBlog, Michelle Smith’s Soliloquy in Blue, Sean Gaffney’s A Case Suitable for Treatment, Ash Brown’s Experiments in Manga, and Anna Neatrour’s Manga Report.
 Click here to contact us.

 Melinda Beasi (Editor) has written about manga, manhwa, and other East Asian-influenced comics at Manga Bookshelf, PopCultureShock’s Manga Recon, and CBR’s Comics Should Be Good, where you can find her periodic review column, Tokidoki Daylight as well as The NANA Project, a collaborative project with Danielle Leigh and Michelle Smith.
-She’s also been spotted as a guest writer at MangaBlog, The Hooded Utilitarian, Flashlight Worthy Books, Comics Worth Reading, The Comic Book Legal Defense Fund, The Beat, and About.com, and as a guest on the podcasts Manga Out Loud and Fandomspotting.
-Melinda lives in Easthampton, Massachusetts, where she can most often be found rambling through town in the company of her dog, Lucy.
-Click here for an index of Melinda’s offsite writing, or read more about her professional work at melindabeasi.com.
+She’s also been spotted as a guest writer at MangaBlog, The Hooded Utilitarian, Comics Worth Reading, The Beat, and other websites, and as a guest on the podcasts Manga Out Loud and Fandomspotting.
+Offline, Melinda planned and edited the book Manga: Introduction, Challenges, and Best Practices for the Comic Book Legal Defense fund, published by Dark Horse Comics in December 2013.
+Melinda lives in western Massachusetts, where she also coaches young singers and actors at the family-owned Act Too Studio.
+Click here for an index of Melinda’s offsite writing, or read more about her background and professional work at melindabeasi.com.

 Brigid Alverson has been reading comics since she was 4.
 After earning an MFA in printmaking, she headed to New York to become a famous artist but ended up working with words instead of pictures, first as a book editor and later as a newspaper reporter.
 She started MangaBlog to keep track of her daughters’ reading habits and now covers manga, comics and graphic novels as a freelancer for School Library Journal, Publishers Weekly Comics Week, Graphic Novel Reporter, Comic Book Resources, MTV Geek, and Robot 6.
 She also edits the Good Comics for Kids blog at School Library Journal.
 Now settled in the outskirts of Boston, Brigid is married to a physicist and has two teenage daughters.